Federal Reserve Bank of Cleveland: Learning Center and Money Museum

 In January 2006, the bank opened the Learning Center and Money Museum, replacing the public teller windows vacated after September 11, 2001.
 Over 30 hands-on exhibits focus on the history of money, its effects on societies and cultures, and its central role in peoples' lives.
 The museum is open from Monday through Thursday, except for bank holidays, and admission is free.

 The museum includes a variety of activities and multi-media experiences to educate visitors, including computerized games about trading, writing contests, crayon rubbings, videos, speeches, films, and virtual tours, One recent addition to the Learning Center and Money Museum is the documentary titled "The Panic of 1907" which details how the panic led to the creation of the Federal Reserve System.
 This film was produced by Joseph G. Haubrich and the Federal Reserve Bank of Cleveland.

 Board of directors

 The following people are listed as on the board of directors as of 2024.
 Class A directors are elected by member banks to represent member banks.
 Class B directors are elected by member banks to represent the public.
 Class C directors are appointed by the Board of Governors to represent the public.
 Terms always expire on December 31 of their final year on the board.

+Governor and Presidents

+The position was installed under the title of “Governor” until the Banking Act of 1935 abolished the dual role of governor and agent and created a single leadership role – president.